 - Create a diagram of where furniture is to be placed in each room so that the driver won’t need your help and the delivery process will be much smoother.

 One Week Before Moving Checklist

-Go the your local Post Office to obtain a change-of-address kit or go to wwwmoversguide.com to complete change of address forms.
+- Go to your local Post Office to obtain a change-of-address kit or go to wwwmoversguide.com to complete change of address forms online.

-A complete inventory must be created including all items, boxes, etc. that are included in your move.
+- A complete inventory must be created including all items, boxes, etc. that are included in your move.
 This is typically accomplished by your mover, but you must have a list of your own against which to make a comparison of their records on the final day.
 Suggestion: keep your own inventory sheets, use a separate list for each room in the new house and use a permanent marker to put a unique number on every box like 3K for 3rd box in kitchen - make sure you and your driver compare each others' lists before he leaves.

 Moving Day Checklist

 - In addition to exchanging cellphones numbers with the driver also provide a list of, ,where you can be reached in the local area and at each location you plan to visit until and including the day your shipment will arrive.